Xybor/XyChat/DEPLOYMENT.md

 ```

 ## Step 6.
 Access the application
+The application now can be accessed at http://localhost:port or https://localhost:port (depend on TLS environment variable).
 See the [FEATURES.md](./FEATURES.md) for all APIs of the application.

 ## Some option examples